xlcnd/isbnlib/.github/ISSUE_TEMPLATE/bug_report.md

 Steps to reproduce the behavior:
 1. Run this code '...'
 2. Use this argument on function '....'
-3. I have the following exception '....'
-4. I see this in the log '....'

 **Expected behavior**
 A clear and concise description of what you expected to happen.